kapraran/vu-debug-gui/README.md

 ### Toggle UI

-You can show and hide the UI on demand by calling these methods
+You can show and hide the UI on demand by calling these methods:
 ```lua
 DebugGUI:ShowUI()